 Making the Cranberry Chutney

 All of the ingredients for the chutney are added to a small pot or frying pan (in my case) on high heat.
-Within 10 minutes the cranberries become really soft and a sauce forms.
+Within 10 minutes the cranberries become soft and a sauce forms.
 Once the cranberries soften your chutney is ready.
 Remove it from the heat.
-You can make the chutney ahead and store in the refrigerator, but remember to serve it warm.
+You can make the chutney ahead and store it in the refrigerator, but remember to serve it warm.

 Bringing the dish together

 The salmon is really good to eat on its own.
-So If you were making this for a regular weeknight meal, after you're done broiling the salmon, you would be ready to eat.
+So If you were making this for a regular weeknight meal, after you’re done broiling the salmon, you would be ready to eat.
 But for special occasions and if you want to add it to your thanksgiving menu, plate the salmon and then add a tablespoon of the chutney on top of the salmon.
 Oh so delicious!
-You can't go wrong with this dish.
+You can’t go wrong with this dish.
 Just typing this up and looking at the photos is making me really hungry.
-I can't wait to add this to my Thanksgiving table and I hope you do too.
-Don't forget to subscribe to my blog so that you get recipes right to your email and check out my youtube for video tutorials.
-Happy Cooking!

-Salmon with Cranberry Chutney
+Broiled Salmon with Cranberry Chutney

 Ingredients

-- 1 lb of Salmon filet
+- 1 lb Salmon filet

-- Juice of 12 lemon
+- Juice of 12 lemons

-- 4 cloves of garlic finely grated
+- 4 cloves garlic finely grated

-- ¼ teaspoon of cayenne pepper
+- 1/4 teaspoon cayenne pepper

 - Cooking spray